adasgupt-86/Jenkins-Hands-on/README.md

   * Success
   * Failure
-* Used AI-assisted formatting for professional email body
+  * Used AI-assisted email formatting for professional email body using Jenkins Logo.

 ---